12 Steps to Take Right Now to Create Paperless Processes

 The song of being paper-free has been sung since the early days of document imaging.
 As technologies have advanced and business organizations have come to realize the negative impact paper has on operational processes, getting rid of paper is fast becoming a possibility And while it may not be enterprise level, there are definite signs that departmentally, as seen in this report highlighting changes in HR and AP, businesses are making the transition to a paperfree business model.

 Organizations that have experienced the positive impact of streamlining their processes – and that is the key to all of this, getting rid of paper from processes – are moving forward by instituting regular process reviews to identify additional areas where paper elimination will benefit the organization as a whole, namely in the form of faster response times, cost savings, and improved cycle times.
-The fact that we are seeing return on investment rates as high as 44% within a six-month period, is an indication that not only is paperless possible, it can be done in a short period of time, depending upon the scope of the actual project.
-In these cases, the success of smaller projects will drive additional and eventually enterprise wide projects.
+The fact that we are seeing a return on investment rates as high as 44% within a six-month period is an indication that not only is paperless possible; it can be done in a short period of time, depending upon the scope of the actual project.
+In these cases, the success of smaller projects will drive additional and eventually enterprise-wide projects.

 12 Steps to Take NOW to Create Paperless Processes

 - Identify a process and then document where paper enters your business and processes.

 - Assess where process slowdowns happen and the reason this slowdown occurs.